mansijangle/Marathi_Coreference_Resolution/README.md

 - Mansi Jangle – Core idea and model development
 - Tanishq Shinde – Logic implementation and testing
 - Misbah Bagwan – Support in model design and evaluation

+⚠️ Note: This project is currently under development.
+Our team is actively working on improving the algorithm and verifying results.